-The project would involve installing six WDS, five VMS, MGS, two MVP and update software of an existing CMS.
+The project would involve installing six WDS, five VMS, MGS, two MVP and update software of an existing CMS, however the VMS and MGS at Location 2 have been dropped from further consideration at this time.
 It would not induce growth in the surrounding area that would result in increased use of existing neighborhood and regional parks or other recreational facilities such that deterioration would occur or be accelerated.
 The project does not include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment.